 University Centre for Rural Health | NSW North Coast

 We aim to provide the best possible educational experience in rural health for medical, nursing and allied health students, and to facilitate continuing professional development for rural health practitioners.
-We have a strong interest in health services and systems development and are uniquely and ideally placed to support interdisciplinary education, and to integrate research into our education programs.
+We have a strong interest in health services and systems research and development and are uniquely and ideally placed to support interdisciplinary education, and to integrate research into our education programs.

 We hope to have the opportunity of welcoming you to the UCRH family.

 Share this ...